Satisfactory Academic Progress (SAP)

 Failure to Meet Requirements

-• Fail to follow your academic plan
+• Fail to follow their academic plan.

 Reestablishing Eligibility